26 Storing experiments with SummarizedExperiment

 R Red fluorescence

-G Green luorescence
+G Green fluorescence

 Rb Red background fluorescence